The Pillow Book of Lady Wisteria: Publication history

 Following the success of her debut novel Shinjū, published by HarperTorch in 1994, Laura Joh Rowland created a series of books featuring Sano Ichirō.
-The Pillow Book of Lady Wisteria is the seventh book of the series, published by St Martins Press in 2002.
+The Pillow Book of Lady Wisteria is the seventh book of the series, published by St Martin's Press in 2002.
 Rowland would go on to write eight more titles in the Sano Ichirō series.

 Reception

 Publishers Weekly noted "Delicate prose and a plot full of the overtones and undercurrents that shade real life push Rowland's latest historical beyond the standard whodunit ...
 All the animosity and fear in this seamless work is put forth in demure language that perfectly suits the culture Rowland portrays.
 This character- and atmosphere-driven work is sure to expand Rowland's already large fan base."

-Kirkus Reviews commented "Rowland, whose historical backgrounds always flavor Sano’s adventures, offers this time a double helping of exotic sexual practices.
-Readers will have to decide whether such salacious details spice or undercut Sano’s struggle to remain honorable in a dishonorable world."
+Kirkus Reviews commented "Rowland, whose historical backgrounds always flavor Sano's adventures, offers this time a double helping of exotic sexual practices.
+Readers will have to decide whether such salacious details spice or undercut Sano's struggle to remain honorable in a dishonorable world."

 The May 2002 issue of The Internet Writing Journal commented, "The plot is labyrinthine, just like the politics of the time, and Ms. Rowland effortlessly transports the reader back to the 17th century Japan for a very enjoyable time travel experience.
 Highly recommended."